-3.4 Protection Circuitry Operation
+3.6 Protection Circuitry Operation

-The inverter is protected against fault conditions and in normal usage it will be rare to see any.
-However, if a condition occurs that is outside the inverter's normal operating parameters, then it will shut down and attempt to protect itself, the battery bank, and your AC loads.
-If there is a condition that causes the inverter to shut down, it may be one of the following conditions [also refer to the Troubleshooting section (Section 4.4) to help diagnose and clear the fault condition].
+The inverter is protected against fault conditions, and in normal usage it will be rare to see any.
+However, if a condition occurs that is outside the inverter's normal operating parameters, it will shut down and attempt to protect itself, the battery bank, and your AC loads.
+If there is a condition that causes the inverter to shut down, it may be one of the following conditions [also refer to the Troubleshooting section (Section 4.3) to help diagnose and clear the fault condition]:

-- Low Battery The inverter will shut off whenever the battery voltage falls to the LBCO (Low Battery Cut Out) level to protect the batteries from being over-discharged.
-After the inverter has reached the LBCO level and turned off, the inverter will automatically restart after one of the following conditions: - 1.
-AC Power is applied and the inverter begins operating as a battery charger. - 2.
-Battery voltage rises to the LBCI (Low Battery Cut In) level.
+Low Battery - The inverter will shut off whenever the battery voltage falls to the LBCO (Low Battery Cut Out) level to protect the batteries from being over-discharged.
+After the inverter has reached the LBCO level and turned off, the inverter will automatically restart after one of the following conditions:

-The inverter's status LED turns off when a low battery fault condition occurs.
+1. AC Power is applied and the inverter begins operating as a battery charger.

+2. Battery voltage rises to the LBCI (Low Battery Cut In) level.

 Refer to Table 3-1 to determine the LBCO and LBCI levels for your inverter model.